 Developing a brand takes into account these considerations.
 Developing a brand is developing a promise.
 When you take into consideration the "4 C's" noted above you begin the process of developing a brand!
 Custom Fit Online follows the "4 C's" approach when developing strategy for our clients.
 These principals can also be applied online.

 What Do YOU Think?

 How does the concept of the 4's fit into your business strategic planning?
-Can you also apply these to the online world... including website development and the social media space?
+Can you also apply these to the online world... including website design and development and the social media space?
 Please feel free to add your comments, questions or suggestions below.